hyeonyoungro/hyeonyoungro.github.io/_pages/about.md

     <p>20 Prospect Ave,</p>
     <p>Princeton, NJ 08540</p>

-news: true  # includes a list of news items
+news: false  # includes a list of news items
-selected_papers: true # includes a list of papers marked as "selected={true}"
+selected_papers: false # includes a list of papers marked as "selected={true}"
-social: true  # includes social icons at the bottom of the page
+social: false  # includes social icons at the bottom of the page
 ---
 Hello!
 I am a postdoctoral fellow in the Niehaus Center for Globalization and Governance at the School of Public and International Affairs, Princeton Univeristy.
 I received a Ph.D. in Political Science at the University of Michigan in 2021 in International Relations and Quantitative Methods.